 Supply chain data is the key to a complete and meaningful CO 2 balance for most companies, as Scope

 3 emissions from upstream and downstream value chains frequently account for 70–90% of the total corporate carbon footprint.
 The systematic collection and integration of this data is one of the greatest challenges in carbon accounting.
+Significance of supply chain data: For most companies, purchased goods and services represent the largest single emission source, the recording of which is indispensable for a complete picture of climate impact.
+Reduction measures in the supply chain often offer the greatest levers for emission reductions, requiring a precise data basis for the identification of hotspots and priorities.
+Regulatory requirements such as the CSRD increasingly demand the inclusion of material Scope

 3 emissions, while initiatives such as Science Based Targets require the integration of supply chain emissions into climate targets.
+Investors and customers expect transparent information on the full climate impacts, including the supply chain, as a basis for risk assessment and procurement decisions.

 3 emissions from upstream and downstream activities is particularly relevant, as often 70–90% of total emissions lie in the value chain.
+The development of product-specific carbon footprints as a basis for climate-optimized product design and transparent customer communication is increasingly becoming a competitive factor.

 Start-ups and SMEs can establish effective CO 2 accounting despite limited resources by pursuing a pragmatic, stepwise approach tailored to their specific needs and capacities.
 The focus should be on practical feasibility, continuous improvement, and the strategic benefit for the company.
+Pragmatic entry and stepwise development: The implementation of a phased approach begins with the most material, easily recordable emission sources (typically Scope

 1 and 2) and gradually expands the scope to include relevant Scope